This Sea to Sky Highway road trip guide covers the recommended stops, the best spots to see, where to eat, where to stay and more!

 British Columbia’s Sea to Sky Highway runs from Vancouver to Whistler and is brimming with scenic ocean views, gushing waterfalls, lofty mountains, and photogenic suspension bridges.
-During the month of July, I took five days to explore this area of British Columbia and I’ve put together this guide for roadtrippers looking to do the same.
+During the month of July, I took five days to explore this area of British Columbia.

 As someone who hates driving long distances alone, I couldn’t help but love that the entire route is only about 2 hours each way without any stops.
 The best part about road trips — in my opinion — is stopping along the way for hikes, photo shoots, and leisurely meals.
 And believe me, the views from this route will be begging you to pull over for a photo.